wkumari/draft-wkumari-dnsop-alt-tld/README.md

    designated place to create alternate resolution namespaces that will not conflict with the regular DNS context.

-   [Editor note: The text below (to end of section) is background / discussion.
-Probably can be removed before publication ? ]

    A number of names other than .ALT were considered and discarded.
 In order for this technique to be effective the names need to continue to follow both the DNS format and conventions (a prime consideration